maxhves/kotdoc-android/README.md

 # kotdoc-android
-Kotlin language reference and documentation in the form of an Android App, written of course, in Kotlin.
+Kotlin language reference and documentation in the form of an Android App, written of course, in Kotlin, and using Jetpack Compose.